gxanesh/CS6304_SimplePageRank/README.md

 ### Output jar:
 * Right click on project and select "Export".
 * Choose type "Java" -> "Jar file" and click "next".
-* Select the export destination as "cloudera" -> "git" -> "SimplePageRank" -> "jar" and click "Finish".
+* Select the export destination as "home" -> "git" -> "SimplePageRank" -> "jar" and click "Finish".

 ### Hadoop Commands:
 * hadoop fs -mkdir InputFolder                                      //to create a new input folder